 Gypsy = These are cards that depict people that are known to be gypsies and are not classified as allies.
 The group classification Gypsy applies to these cards as well as any other group classification they apply to.
 These cards are affected by any card or effect that target Gypsies.
-Gypsy

-Gypsy Camp
+Gypsy Gypsy Camp Any card with Gypsy in the sub-title

-Mortal Ally = Any card that has a proper name only in the title.
+Mortal Ally = Any card that has a proper name only in the title or has Mortal:Ally in the sub-title.
 The group classification of Ally applies to these cards as well as any other group classification they apply to.
 These cards are affected by any card or effect that target Mortal Allies.